Phone numbers

 • You or a family member being prone to anxiety or being a ‘worrier’

 A lack of information, or poor understanding of disease and illness, can also contribute to health anxiety.
-You might look on the internet for answers and assume that the most severe responses are what is happening to you.
+You might look on the internet for answers and assume that the most severe responses are what's happening to you.
 When a new bodily sensation occurs, you might immediately assume the worst and then search the internet for something that confirms that opinion.
 This information may not have been reliably sourced and might be at odds with the reality of your symptoms – this can therefore fuel your health anxiety.

-How to Deal with Health Anxiety
+How to cope with health anxiety

 Health anxiety can have a debilitating effect on your wellbeing and quality of life.
 For some, it will be so bad that they might not want to engage in normal everyday activities for fear of catching an illness or hurting themselves.
-If you’re experiencing symptoms of health anxiety, there are a number of anxiety coping strategies you can adopt to manage your negative thoughts and help you continue to function normally.
+If you’re experiencing symptoms of health anxiety, there are a number of anxiety coping strategies you can use to manage your negative thoughts and help you continue to function normally.

 Challenge your health anxiety thoughts